us-bea/bea.R/README.md

 Please note that beaViz is currently only available for use with the NIPA and NIUnderlyingDetail datasets and the associated metadata.
 BEA is open to any thoughts you may have about visually representing BEA data.

-# About beaR
-beaR is a library for use with BEA’s API and the R programming language, version 3.2.1 or higher.

-To use this library, please [register for an API key](http://www.bea.gov/API/signup/index.cfm) first.

-You can review [the API documentation](http://www.bea.gov/API/bea_web_service_api_user_guide.htm) for information about the parameters required for each dataset.

-This library serves two core purposes:

-1. To Extract/Transform/Load data [beaGet] from the BEA API as R-friendly formats in the user's workspace.
-Transformation done by default in beaGet is analogous to the format used in [BEA's iTables](http://www.bea.gov/itable/index.cfm), but this can be modified using beaGet's optional parameters.

-2. To enable the search of descriptive metadata [beaSearch].

-Other features of the library exist mainly as intermediate methods or are in early stages of development.
-For a complete list of functions and their usage, please see [the manual](https://github.com/us-bea/beaR/blob/master/beaR_Manual.pdf).

-Please contact Developers@bea.gov with any questions.

 # Disclaimer
 The United States Department of Commerce (DOC) GitHub project code is provided on an ‘as is’ basis and the user assumes responsibility for its use.
 DOC has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
 Any claims against the Department of Commerce stemming from the use of its GitHub project will be governed by all applicable Federal law.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by the Department of Commerce.
 The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.